Lineker98/Lineker98/README.md

 At my university i'm getting knowledge and focus on subjects like deep learning, machine learning, data science and back-end projects.
 And i can't forget to say that i am very lucky to study what i like to do, enjoying it as much as i can.

-- :mag_right: I'm currently working on some research to try to improve our student life at university.
+- :mag_right: I'm currently working on a research to try to improve our student life at university.
 - :books: I'm currently trying to get better my skills with node js and JavaScript.
 - :heart_eyes: I'm an enthusiast of artificial intelligence.
 - 📫 How to reach me: Lineker.aguiar98@gmail.com.